 More ways to help

-Plan your giving in response to COVID-19.
-Do not just react to the latest media report.
-Research the facts and the organizations that are responding.
-There is a lot of misinformation being circulated.
 The WHO and the CDC COVID-19 websites are recommended sources of timely, reliable information.
 CDP works to stay updated on who is responding and is happy to discuss needs with responding funders.

 - Give to Funds: Not everyone is an expert or has time to invest in researching the many organizations that are responding to the COVID-19 pandemic.
 By donating to a fund, you can pool your donation with other donors to have a more impact.
 Let the grants management experts conduct the research and due diligence to find the best organizations.
-In addition to our own COVID-19 Response Fund, CDP is aware of many large international funds or funds responding on a broad level.
+In addition to our own COVID-19 Response Fund, CDP is aware of many large international and domestic funds responding on a broad level.
 Funders should also consider specialized intermediary funds that are tackling key issues.
 Intermediary funds can allow donors to provide a grant that will be divided into multiple, smaller grants to support grassroots, frontline organizing or service delivery within organizations that may not have the capacity to receive a large grant.